Ranking theory

 Ranking theory is a theory in formal epistemology that represents the agent's epistemic state by a ranking function.
 It could represent the qualitative and quantitative nature of belief.

 History

-The theory was made by the German philosopher, Wolfgang Spohn, and it is discussed in his book, The Laws of Belief.
+The theory was devised by the German philosopher, Wolfgang Spohn, and is discussed in his book, The Laws of Belief.
 Spohn explains how the ranking theory was born:

 Negative ranking function

 A negative ranking function assigns an ordinal number to each member of the set of possibilities, the numbers show how much each world is far from the actual world from the agent's point of view.